 The Lung Cancer Initiative, the state’s leading nonprofit organization supporting lung cancer research and education, announces its third annual partnership with The V Foundation for Cancer Research, one of the nation’s leading cancer research funding organizations.
 Together, they will fund research focused on lung cancer, specifically among the African-American population in North Carolina.

-The V Foundation for Cancer Research has matched Lung Cancer Initiative of North Carolina’s $200,000 grant, totaling $400,000 devoted to researching this cause.
+The V Foundation for Cancer Research, a top-rated cancer research charity, through the Stuart Scott Memorial Cancer Research Fund and in collaboration with the Lung Cancer Initiative of North Carolina, the state’s leading nonprofit organization dedicated to lung cancer research and education, is excited to award a Designated Grant for $300,000.
 Funding from The V Foundation comes from the Stuart Scott Memorial Cancer Research Fund, which honors the late celebrated ESPN sportscaster and University of North Carolina graduate Stuart Scott and assists some of the most vulnerable and disproportionately impacted communities battling cancer.

 The focus of this research partnership is to fund new or existing lung cancer clinical trials in North Carolina or translational research proposals with specific aims that are moving toward initiating a near-term clinical trial.
 The projects also recognize and address the disparities in cancer incidence and death rates in African-Americans, as compared to all other ethnic groups.
 In the United States, lung cancer claims more lives than any other cancer and more than breast, colon, and prostate cancers combined.